tguless/HierarchyCMS/README.md

 [Sencha GXT](https://www.sencha.com/products/gxt/) : Enabled a rich GUI experience similar to full desktop apps of the time using the legacy gxt-2.2.4-gwt22 library.

 [GWT 2.5.1](https://www.gwtproject.org/versions.html) : Google Web Tooklit (GWT) was a Google sponsored project which fused the server back-end and browser front-end code to converge on the Java programming language.
-It also came with its own simplified data transport technology [GWT RPC](https://www.gwtproject.org/doc/latest/tutorial/RPC.html)
+It also came with its own simplified data transport technology [GWT RPC](https://www.gwtproject.org/doc/latest/tutorial/RPC.html).

-Running via Maven in GWT Dev Mode
+Running the App
 ---------------------------------

 ### Prerequisites

+#### Cygwin (only needed for Windows)

+The important setup.sh shell (bash) script provided below needs Cygwin to run on Windows.

 #### Maven